Recipes to try at home

 Ingredients:

-1. Melt one tablespoon butter in a large Dutch oven over medium heat.
-Add onion to pan; cook 4 minutes or until tender, stirring occasionally.
-Stir in cinnamon and nutmeg; cook 1 minute, stirring constantly.
-Move onion mixture to side of pan; add remaining 2 tablespoons butter to open space in pan.
+2. Move onion mixture to side of pan; add remaining 2 tablespoons butter to open space in pan.
 Increase heat to medium-high; cook 1 minute or until butter begins to brown.
-Add sweet potatoes, 3 1/2 cups water, broth, and carrot; bring to a boil.
-Cover, reduce heat, and simmer 35 minutes or until vegetables are tender.
+Add sweet potatoes, 3 1/2 cups water, stock, and carrot; bring to a boil.
+Cover, reduce heat, and simmer for 35 minutes or until vegetables are tender.

 Yummy Golden Syrup Flapjacks